The Locker Key

 “Mr. Barnett.
 I am as flat-out fucking real as it gets.
 You can count on that.
 You just get my other hundred grand ready.
 I’ll be back for it in a few days.”

-Very late that night, Mick and Jake stand on the roof, of an old warehouse looking down at a wide expanse of asphalt and a long empty pier.
-Mick hands Jake a headset with a mike and a pair of Bosch & Lomb binoculars.
-“You can see everything from here.” he says.
-“The Jeep is going to be there, ass to the water.
-About fifty yards up the pier.
-Riley might park his car to block me in.
-I’ll take him when he gets out of his car.”
+Very late that night, down at the waterfront, Mick and Jake stood on the roof of an old warehouse looking down at a wide expanse of asphalt and a long empty pier.
+Mick handed Jake a headset with a mike and a pair of Bosch & Lomb binoculars.

 “You’ll take him?
 What does that mean?”